Articles related to spanish past tenses

 Past Tenses of Ser and Estar — Spanish Grammar

-The differences between the preterite and imperfect uses of "ser" can be subtle.
+The differences between the preterite and imperfect tenses of ser, especially, can be subtle.
+In sentences where either verb form could be used, the difference ...

 Definition of Preterite — Spanish Grammar Glossary